Blendify/blender-manual/trunk/blender_docs/manual/interface/annotate_tool.rst

    Adjusts the thickness of existing and new strokes.

 Onion Skin
-   Shows a preview of strokes made in frames close by the current frame.
+   Shows a ghosted image of strokes made in frames before and after the current frame.
    Onion skinning only works in the 3D Viewport and Sequencer.
    See the Grease Pencil documentation for an explanation of :doc:`Onion Skinning </grease_pencil/properties/onion_skinning>`.